lukxsx/2048-ai/doc/implementation.md

 generated on the board (one at every move) and when they collide, they will combine and the number on the tile is doubled.
 The numbers start from 2 and 4 and every new tile added will be either 2 or 4.
-The game can be considered "completed" when tile 2048 is reached.
+The game can be considered completed when tile 2048 is reached.
 However the game can be continued as long as possible achieving even higher numbers.